joeldom/joeldom/README.md

 ### Hello!

-I am Joel, a software developer with a focus on the UI/x Front-end design.
+I am Joel, a UX designer & software developer with a focus on the UI/x Front-end design.
 In my recent past I focused on Human Centered Design principles to help create apps and systems.
 I love visualizing data & organizing content to add context and clarity with beautiful colors and typography.
 I have a passion for pixel and color accurracy along with a post-modern geometric aesthetic.

 I've worked in both corporate and private design teams and try to bring a simple and honest viewpoint when tackling design problems.
 I aim to have those around me feel part of the process and elevate attitudes when projects get complex and there are tons of details to consider.